-Exercise 50.
-Comparing the above formula for the recovery of market value mechanism to the zero-recovery formula, discuss the validity of the following statement: "In the general reduced form model, evaluation of any default risky security under the recovery of market value mechanism equals evaluation of the identical security under zero recovery, but with the stochastic hazard rate λ replaced by $(1 - R)\lambda$.
+Exercise 53.
+Comparing the above formula for the recovery of market value mechanism to the zero-recovery formula, discuss the validity of the following statement: "In the general reduced form model, evaluation of any default risky security under the recovery of market value mechanism equals evaluation of the identical security under zero recovery, but with the stochastic hazard rate $\lambda$ replaced by $(1 - R)\lambda$ .

-The following exercises will be based on the model described in Exercise 37.
-We take the following default values of the parameters: $X \sim CIR(.5, 0.05, 1), Y \sim CIR(.1, 0.1, .5)$.
+The following 6 exercises will be based on the model described in Exercise 40.
+We take the following default values of the parameters: a = 1, c = d = .1, b = 0, with X, Y both Vasicek processes with $(k_X, \theta_X, \sigma_X) = (.5, 0.05, .05)$ and $(k_Y, \theta_Y, \sigma_Y) = (.1, 0.1, .025)$ .
+Fix the initial values $r_0 = 0.02, \lambda_0 = 0.02$ .
 In addition, we assume a constant recovery fraction R = 0.5.

-Exercise 51.
+Exercise 54.
 Suppose a defaultable 20 year coupon bond pays half-yearly coupons at a rate chosen so that the bond trades at par on its issue date.
 Assuming the recovery of par mechanism, what should the value of this "defaultable par coupon rate" be?
 Compute the par coupon rate for a similar default free bond.
 Can you explain the difference?
 Compute the credit spread for a 20 year zero coupon defaultable bond.

-Exercise 52.
-Compute the defaultable yield curve and credit spread curve for maturities $T \in [0, 30]$ years under the recovery of par method.

-Exercise 53.
-Compute the defaultable yield curve and credit spread curve for maturities $T \in [0, 30]$ years under the recovery of treasury method.

-Exercise 54.
-Compute the defaultable yield curve and credit spread curve for maturities $T \in [0, 30]$ years under the recovery of market value method.

 Exercise 55.
+Compute and graph the defaultable yield curve and credit yield spread curve for maturities $T \in [0, 30]$ years under the recovery of par method.

+Exercise 56.
+Compute and graph the defaultable yield curve and credit yield spread curve for maturities $T \in [0, 30]$ years under the recovery of treasury method.

+Exercise 57.
+Compute and graph the defaultable yield curve and credit yield spread curve for maturities $T \in [0, 30]$ years under the recovery of market value method.

+Exercise 58.
 Describe and explain the differences you observe between the three recovery methods.

-Exercise 56.
-Instead of a constant recovery, suppose that $R = R_t$ is the stochastic process given by $R_t = e^{-kr_t}$, where the constant k is chosen so that the unconditional mean of R_t is 0.5.
-Using the Lando formula (6.10), find an explicit formula for the price of a zero coupon bond under the recovery of market value.
+Exercise 59.
+Instead of a constant recovery, suppose that $R = R_t$ is the stochastic process given by $R_t = e^{-kr_t}$ , where the constant k is chosen so that the unconditional mean of $R_t$ is 0.5.
+Using the Lando formula (6.10), find an explicit formula for the price of a zero coupon bond under the recovery of par value.
 Use this formula to graph the defaultable yield curve and the credit spread curve, for maturities $T \in [0, 30]$ years.
 Compare to the previous graphs.

-Exercise 57.
+Exercise 60.
 Complete the proof of Theorem 6.1.1 by verifying all steps, and filling in the gaps.

-Exercise 58.
+Exercise 61.
 Bond insurance is a simple contract that repays the losses incurred to the insured party in the event that the reference bond defaults in the insurance period [t, T].
 The insurer is usually a bank.
 Suppose a fixed premium p is paid at year end while the bond has not defaulted, and a final fractional premium payment $p(\tau - (k - 1))$ is paid at time k if default happens in the kth year.
 At the time of default, the insurer receives the defaulted bond and in return pays A the remaining coupons and principal.
 Assuming that fixed fractional recovery of treasury with R < 1 applies to each coupon and principal, compute the fair premium p in terms of observable bond prices.

-Exercise 59.
-A default put option is a contract that pays the holder the total loss amount at the time τ of default of an underlying defaultable bond, provided $\tau \leq T$.
+Exercise 62.
+A default put option is a contract that pays the holder the total loss amount at the time $\tau$ of default of an underlying defaultable bond, provided $\tau \leq T$ .
 Find explicit formulas for the fair premium at time 0 under the three different recovery mechanisms.

-In the following exercises, use our standard reduced form model from Exercise 37.
+In the following exercises, use our standard reduced form model from Exercise 40.